How to Negotiate with the IRS: Resolving a Tax Debt

 Correcting a Substitute for Return prepared by the IRS is often an important part of the IRS tax debt negotiation process.

-What to Do if I Cannot Afford to Pay My Tax Bill Due to Financial Hardship?
+What to Do if I Cannot Afford to Pay My Tax Due to Financial Hardship?

 If you cannot afford to pay your tax, file a tax return anyway.
-Financial hardship can make it difficult for taxpayers to pay their taxes immediately.
 You can always pay the tax later.

 Filing a tax return without payment will protect you from penalties on unfiled tax returns.
 (Although there may be penalties and interest for a late payment).

 Once the return is filed, you may be eligible for a negotiated settlement of your tax debt.
 This includes an offer in compromise or installment payment plan, as well as other programs to resolve or settle your tax debt.
-Alternatively, you might consider negotiating an offer in compromise, which could allow you to settle your tax debt for less than the full amount owed through a lump sum payment.
+Paying a lump sum can be a viable option when proposing a reduced payment for tax liabilities, particularly for those who demonstrate an inability to pay their full debt.

 Tax Lien, Tax Levy and Wage Garnishment